 The community aspect will be very present in the whole Suunto range, allowing to create groups and comparatives within Movescount (therefore those who buy a Spartan will benefit from this, but also all those who use any other Ambit that synchronizes its activity with Movescount).
 You will be able to compare with your group of friends or your club your best total or annual records, thus creating a kind of internal league to see how you are progressing within the group.

-You can also, thanks to the "Big Data" information that Suunto started using in June (with heat maps being the first big example), see what training other athletes in your category are doing to achieve goals, and be able to compare your training with others who have achieved specific goals, such as going under 5 hours in medium distance triathlon.
+Also 1TP10Back, thanks to the "Big Data" information that Suunto started using in June (with heat maps being the first big example), see what training other athletes in your category are doing to achieve goals, and be able to compare your training with others who have achieved specific goals, such as going under 5 hours in medium distance triathlon.

 And in the same way, you can also give your trainer access to your training history and also leave you tips and create training plans that you can download directly to your watch, making it easier to communicate and track your plans.